marinov98/MarinMacs/emacs_config/README.md

 - beacon (light that follows your cursor)
 - all-the-icons (provides icon-images)
 - neotree (popup sidebar for easy directory/file navigation)
-- Multiple-cursors (create multiple cursors on one screen)
 - iedit (change multiple words at the same time)
 - dump-jump (jump to definition)
-- cider (interactive programming with clojure)

 ## GitHub-Integration
 - magit